“We want you to visualize the Internet.”

-The Starry team came to us with a bold challenge, “we want you to visualize the internet”.
-We told them that might be NSFW, but we’ll see what we can do.
-They had a great mission, Starry wanted their users to control and understand their Wi-Fi like never before.
-They were doing this by building a powerful router with a touchscreen display–one that would be beautiful enough to put on your desk and simple enough for our mom to use.
-No more blinking lights to decode, just a better way to stay connected to the things we love on the internet (mostly cat memes).
+The Starry team had a truly rad mission — they wanted people to control and understand their Wi-Fi like never before.
+So they built a powerful router with a touchscreen display that was beautiful enough to showcase on a desk and simple enough for any mom to use.
+No more blinking lights to decode.
+Just a better way to stay connected to all the amazing stuff on the Internet (cat memes included).

 ART DIRECTION & DESIGN: